"Democracy is the art of thinking independently together." Alexander Meiklejohn

 - challenges current realities, perhaps creating cognitive dissonance and/or conflict; see

-- goes beyond the descriptive nature of the experience and asks students to interpret
+- goes beyond the descriptive nature of the experience and asks students to interpret and

 evaluate the relevance of their experience in relation to classroom knowledge with real-life service experience